GitGudAlex/Heizungssteuerung/frontend/src/content/help/en/installation-guide.md

    sudo systemctl enable docker
    ```

-### 5. HdM VPN Setup Guide (optional)
+### 5. HdM VPN Setup

-If you want to connect via the HdM VPN, the following steps must be carried out.
+As it is often not possible to connect to the Nextcloud in the PXLab WLAN without a VPN, we recommend connecting with the MI-VPN.

+**Automatic setup via script**: There is a `connect_vpn.sh` shell script in the root directory.
+This automatically installs OpenVPN and connects to the MI-VPN as a student.
+After starting, the username and password are requested, the abbreviation (e.g. ab123) and the password are required.

 For detailed information, visit the [HdM VPN Wiki](https://wiki.mi.hdm-stuttgart.de/doku.php?id=studium:infrastruktur:vpn).